Andrew Morgan Giles, Chair

 Mark has more than 30 years’ experience in the marketing and media research industry, mostly with The Nielsen Company.
 He has held various senior international leadership positions in marketing, sales, client service, new business development and general management.
 He has a wealth of expertise in commercial strategy, contract negotiations, client relationship development, team building, individual coaching and mentoring.
 He is currently working as an independent management consultant, advising a number of organisations.
-Alongside his trustee responsibilities, Mark is a member of the Emmaus Oxford social enterprise committee.
+Alongside his trustee responsibilities, Mark is chair of the Emmaus Oxford social enterprise committee.
 In addition, he has recently become a Trustee of OXSRAD, an Oxford based charity providing integrated sports and recreation facilities for all abilities.

 Peter has spent the majority of his working life in the race car industry, being involved with everything from managing racing teams to manufacturing the racing cars and the facilities in which they are built.
 During that time he has worked at all levels, working his way up from a mechanic to operations director of what, was at the time, was the largest manufacturer of racing cars in the world.
 Over 16 years ago, Peter established Overmarsh Engineering – a three man engineering project management company.
 Peter has been a supporter of Emmaus for many years and greatly admires its efforts to provide practical and sustainable support for homeless people.